Commitment to high-quality child care

-- the death of a child while being cared for by the service or as a result of an incident that occurred while being cared for by the service
+- the death of a child while being cared for by the service or because of an incident that occurred while being cared for by the service

-- any incident involving injury, harm, trauma to, or illness of, a child while being cared for by the service for which:
+- any incident involving injury, harm or trauma to or illness of a child while being cared for by the service for which

-- the attention of a medical practitioner was sought, or ought reasonably to have been sought, or
+- the attention of a medical practitioner was sought, or ought to have been sought, or

-- the child attended, or ought reasonably to have attended, a hospital
+- the child attended, or ought to have attended, a hospital

-- any incident for which the attendance of emergency services at premises where care is usually provided is sought, or ought reasonably to have been sought
+- any incident for which the attendance of emergency services at premises where care is usually provided is sought or ought to have been sought

-- appears to have been taken or removed from the premises where the service provides the care in a manner that would contravene the Education and Care Services National Regulations, regardless of whether the regulations apply, or
+- appears to have been taken or removed from the premises where the service provides the care in a manner that would contravene the National Regulations, regardless of whether the regulations apply, or

 - is accidentally locked in or locked out of the premises where the care is being provided or any part of those premises.